JoseB91/LigasEcApp/README.md

 | `dataSource`  | `DataSource`        |

+---

 ## Teams Feature Specs

-### Story: Customer requests to see leagues' teams
+### Story: Customer requests to see teams of a selected league

 ### Narrative #1